mooyoul/micronote/README.md

 #### 1. TLSv1.1 and TLSv1.2 is disabled by default on Android < 4.4

-> TL;DR: TLSv1.1/TLSv1.2 are only available in Android >= 4.4 (Kitkat, Unless enable TLSv1.1/TLSv1.2 manually)

 We've have an issue with old android devices after distributing some traffic to our brand new 'API Edge', which is powered by Cloudfront with [Lambda@Edge](https://aws.amazon.com/lambda/edge/).

 meaningful stack trace from fabric: